Everything You Need to Know About RV Antifreeze

 Photo by Camping World

-The recommended amount of RV antifreeze for your motorhome or towable depends on the size.
-You’ll notice in the article and video on RV winterization we recommend bypassing your water heater.
+The recommended amount of RV antifreeze for your motorhome or towable depends on its size.
+In the article and video on RV winterization, we recommend bypassing your water heater.
 This is mainly because you’ll need a lot more antifreeze if you don’t.

-Most RVs will use roughly 2-4 gallons of RV antifreeze.
-This includes what goes down the sinks to ensure any remaining water in the P-traps doesn’t freeze.
+Most RVs use roughly 2-4 gallons of RV antifreeze, including what goes down the sinks to ensure any remaining water in the P-traps doesn’t freeze.

 Component Definition: P-traps are the U-shaped sections of pipe beneath your sinks that hold water to prevent odors from your gray water holding tank from entering the cabin.